stanac/MarlinBits.SqliteBatchOps/README.md

 ## What?

-SqliteBatchOps is adding extension method to IDbConnection and is using [Dapper](https://github.com/DapperLib/Dapper) to execute SQL statements in single transaction for faster execution.
+`SqliteBatchOps` is adding batch command executor () and is using [Dapper](https://github.com/DapperLib/Dapper) to execute SQL statements in single transaction for faster execution.

 ## Why?

 SQLite is very slow with opening and closing transactions.
-You can perform 200 inserts per second without transaction or 50000 per second with a single transaction.
+You can perform 200 inserts per second without transaction or hundreds of thousands of inserts per second with a few transactions.

 If you don't specify a transaction SQLite will use new transaction for each SQL write statement (including deletes and updates).
-Since SQLite can have only one writer, this becomes a bottleneck.
+Since SQLite can have only one writer, it is a bottleneck.

 This library is using Dapper to transparently execute modifying operations in batch to speed up inserts, updates and deletes.

+## How it works?

+For each SQLite db your application use, you can create an instance of `BatchOps`.
+It will use a thread-synced queue in the background and trigger writes every 50,000 operations (configurable) or every 50 ms (configurable), whichever comes first.

+Use `BatchOpsFactory` to ensure single instance of `BatchOps` per database/connection string.

 ## How to use it?